Ai (singer): 2011–2017: Foray into international market, Independent, Moriagaro and The Best

-2017–2022: Wa to Yo, twenty-year anniversary and Dream
+2017–2023: Wa to Yo, twenty-year anniversary and Dream

 Ai teased her eleventh studio album, Wa to Yo on social media in April 2017.
 Wanting to "convey the goodness of Japan" to the rest of the world and "the goodness of the overseas to Japanese people", Ai collaborated with several producers, artists and songwriters from both Japan and the West.
 The lead single "Justice Will Prevail at Last" was released in May 2017.
 Wa to Yo was released in June 2017 and was her second international album release outside of Asia.
 The album was reissued in October 2017, titled Wa to Yo to.
 The album peaked at number 11 on the Oricon weekly chart.

 In early 2019, Ai traveled to her hometown, Los Angeles, California, to record new material to celebrate twenty years in the music industry and for the 2020 Tokyo Summer Olympics.
 Her fourth greatest hits album, Kansha!!!!! – Thank You for 20 Years New and Best, was released in November 2019, serving as her first international compilation release.
-In April 2020, Ai was revealed to be one of the artists performing for Global Citizen's Together At Home concert.
-Performing various songs from her discography, Ai was the first and only artist in Japan to participate in the event.
 In June 2020, Ai's extended play, It's All Me, Vol. 1 was announced and originally was planned to be released on the start of the 2020 Olympics, but instead was released on July 8, 2020, after the event was postponed to summer 2021 due to the COVID-19 pandemic.
 The lead single of It's All Me, Vol. 1, "Summer Magic" was her second single to be released internationally.
 Its Japanese version was included in an advertisement for the Amazon Echo.